FOREX-Dollar little changed after ISM data, yen below 145 threshold

 "The key on the ISM was the prices paid, which was much weaker than expected," said Marc Chandler, chief market strategist at Bannockburn Global Forex in New York.
 "The ISM saw the dollar pare its earlier gains," he said.

+"The bottom for this inflation process is going to be put in place next week, then we're probably going to see prices go up," said Ed Moya, senior market analyst at OANDA in New York, referring to the release of the consumer price index (CPI) on July 12.

+"This market was so fixated that these pricing directions were going to be one-way, well it's going to be in for a rude awakening."

-The yield on interest rate-sensitive two-year Treasuries fell on the news, before later heading higher, as did the dollar.
+The yield on interest rate-sensitive two-year Treasuries at first fell on the news, before later heading higher, as did the dollar.
+The two-year hit an almost four-month high of 4.963%.

 The ISM survey's measure of prices paid by manufacturers fell to 41.8 in June from 44.2 the prior month as bottlenecks in the supply chain eased and higher borrowing costs dampened demand.